randomTestOrgP/pg_tde-restored/documentation/docs/test.md

 # Test Transparent Data Encryption

-To check if the data is encrypted, do the following:
+Enabling `pg_tde` extension for a database creates the table access method `tde_heap_basic` for PostgreSQL Community and the `tde_heap_basic` and the `tde_heap` table access method Percona Server for PostgreSQL.
+These access methods enable you to encrypt the data.

+Here's how to do it:

 === "pg_tde Beta"

-    1. Create a table in the database for which you have [enabled `pg_tde`](setup.md).
-Enabling `pg_tde`    extension creates the table access method `tde_heap_basic`.
-To enable data encryption, create the table using this access method as follows:
+    1. Create a table in the database for which you have [enabled `pg_tde`](setup.md) using the `tde_heap_basic` table access method as follows:

         ```sql
         CREATE TABLE <table_name> (<field> <datatype>) USING tde_heap_basic;